kodingkoning/kodingkoning.github.io-archive/index.md

 # Elizabeth Koning

-I will be starting at the University of Illinois at Urbana-Champaign as a graduate student in Fall 2020.
-I graduated from Calvin University with a BS in Computer Science.
+I began as a PhD stduent at the University of Illinois at Urbana-Champaign in the fall fall of 2020.
+Previously, I graduated from Calvin University with a BCS in Computer Science.

+I am interested in research at the intersection of parallel computing and computational biology.

 GitHub: [github.com/kodingkoning](https://github.com/kodingkoning)